Skip to primary navigation Skip to content Skip to footer

 Flowers from beautiful downtown Fairhope, Alabama

-I’ve been running food tours in Fairhope for years, which means I spend a lot of time pointing visitors toward what’s actually worth their time.
-This list is what I tell my own friends and family when they come into town for the weekend.
+I’ve spent years running food tours through Fairhope, which means I spend a lot of time pointing visitors toward what’s actually worth their time.
+This is the list I give my own friends and family when they come into town for the weekend.
 Not the tourist trap version.
 The local version.
+Updated for 2026.

 1. Take a Food Tour

-I’m going to put this one first because it’s the easiest way to experience everything Fairhope has to offer in a single afternoon.
+I’ll put this one first because it’s the single easiest way to experience everything Fairhope has to offer in one afternoon.

-Taste of Fairhope is a three-hour walking food tour through downtown.
-Five restaurants.
-Signature dishes at each one.
+Taste of Fairhope is a three hour walking food tour through downtown.
+Five restaurants, signature dishes at each one, plus a tasting at The Happy Olive and a little time to shop.
 And the stories behind every plate, the people who make the food, and the town itself.

 If you’re only here for a weekend and trying to figure out where to eat, what to see, and what makes Fairhope worth the trip, this is the shortcut.
-Tours run every week.
-We have the best reviews of Things To Do in Fairhope!
+Tours run Tuesday, Friday, and Saturday at 2pm.
+We’ve been voted one of the best in the country.

 The pier is the heart of Fairhope.
 A long wooden walk out into Mobile Bay with a rose garden, a fountain, a small beach, and one of the best sunset views on the Gulf Coast.